BOOK REVIEW: Walter – The Homeless Man by Tekoa Manning

 November 2, 2017

 @amanhimself Link for Review

 Published: 2013 by It’s All about Him, Inc.

 Cover Rating: 4/5

 I am glad I got the chance to read this exceptional work.
 It is a wonderful feeling for a reader to read a book that has a strong on going plot with mature and very well build characters.
-This quality to be expressed in the form of a writing is rare and Manning has displayed this through her novel.
+This quality to be expressed in the form of writing is rare, and Manning has displayed this through her novel.

 4 out of 5!